stevapple/swift-tencent-scf-runtime/Examples/CloudFunctions/README.md

 Note: The example scripts assume you have [jq](https://stedolan.github.io/jq/download/) command line tool installed.
 You're recommended to deploy with Serverless Framework in your own project.

+FIXME: The `CurrencyExchange` example cannot be statically linked currently.

 ## Deployment instructions using TCCLI and COSCMD

 Steps to deploy this sample to Tencent SCF Platform using TCCLI and COSCMD: